 Las Cruces, New Mexico

 Thanks to the Indian Resources Development Act, New Mexico State University’s College of Agricultural, Consumer, and Environmental Sciences has run the Indian Resources Development program since the 1970s.
 This program helps indigenous high school students, entities, businesses, and college students.
-Native American students enrolled in New Mexico State University also have the support of the American Indian Student Center, a 7,500 square foot building that offers a range of programming and spaces specifically for Native American students.
+Native American students enrolled in New Mexico State University also have the support of the American Indian Student Center.
+It’s a 7,500 square foot building that offers a range of programming and spaces specifically for Native American students.
 Collegexpress states that New Mexico State University has the joint 16th highest enrollment of Native American students in a US college.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 20. Colorado State University